vic/params/README.md

 ```

 However, you can use `Ecto.Schema` for validating/casting data that
-wont even be persisted into a database.
+*wont ever* be persisted into a database.
 All you need is just specify a module and
 define your schema, [Ecto.Changeset][cast] will be happy to work with it.

 This comes handy when you have certain parameter structure you want
-to enforce for example if you are developing a REST API.
+to enforce for example when creating a REST API.

 Some Rails developers might be right now wondering where their
 _strong parameters_ can be defined.
-On Elixir land, there's no need for
-such a thing, as we will see, just using an `Ecto.Schema` with `Ecto.Changeset`
+On Elixir land, there's no need for such a thing, as we will see, just using an `Ecto.Schema` with `Ecto.Changeset`
-can be much more powerful.
+can be much more flexible.
+Using schemas allows not only
+specifing which fields we want, but changesets let use
+type cast, perform validations on values, etc.

 So, for example, suppose your API performs a search for kittens looking for
 home and expects something like: